gatsbyjs/gatsby/docs/contributing/gatsby-governance-model.md

 #### Privileges

-At this time we have no specific priviliges for this role.
+At this time we have no specific privileges for this role.
 If you have ideas here please let us know!

 #### Responsibilities